decker-edu/decker/readme.md

 -   `decker help`

-    Prints this document to stdout in Markdown format.
+    Prints a help document to stdout in Markdown format.

 -   `decker html`